HOW SOAPEN BECAME A REALITY

 Our newest SoaPen is here!
 With improved packaging and even more vibrant new colors, it's built on user feedback.

-Our mission is to make hand washing with soap fun and accessible for kids all over the world.
-For every sale, we donate soap to a low income community.
+Our mission is to make hand washing fun and accessible for kids around the world.
+For every purchase, we donate soap or a percentage of profits to partner organizations that passionately support children's hygiene and health.

 We've conducted successful hand washing awareness campaigns in India and the Philippines using SoaPen as a teaching tool and are excited to grow our impact.